 So after graduating from Yale University, helping tenants organize in the Bronx, and working a year in the political wing of the Service Employees International Union, Wilkins moved to Chicago for months of grinding campaign work.
 She describes the Obama operation as “a vicious meritocracy,” in which “people see talent, they grab it and they run with it.”
 She rose quickly through the ranks and praises the campaign for helping thousands of young people “realize that you can both win elections and do community organizing.”…Wilkins now joins a select group of 20-somethings working for Domestic Policy Adviser Melody Barnes.

 Our hunch that Wilkins was the daughter of Kagan’s former vice dean, David Wilkins, proved false.
-She is, in fact, the daughter of Pulitzer Prize winning journalist, Roger Wilkins and granddaughter to former NAACP president, Roy Wilkins.
+She is, in fact, the daughter of Pulitzer Prize winning journalist, Roger Wilkins and the great-niece of former NAACP president, Roy Wilkins.

 Now that we’ve concluded reporting on what we, as Oprah would say, “know for sure,” let us turn to the area of racial identity speculation.